jjwithanr/obsidian_bible_study/docs/New Testament/John/John5.md

 #### v.21
 >For just as the Father raises the dead and gives them life, even so the Son gives life to whom he is pleased to give it.

+#### v.22-23
+>Moreover, the Father judges no one, but has entrusted all judgment to the Son, <sup>23</sup>that all may honor the Son just as they honor the Father.
+He who does not honor the Son does not honor the Father, who sent him.

 #### v.24
 >"I tell you the truth, whoever hears my word and believes him who sent me has eternal life and will not be condemned; he has crossed over from death to life.